dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/configuring-dbcontext.md

 EF supports using `DbContext` with a dependency injection container.
 Your DbContext type can be added to the service container by using `AddDbContext<TContext>`.

-`AddDbContext` will add make both your DbContext type, `TContext`, and `DbContextOptions<TContext>` to the available for injection from the service container.
+`AddDbContext` will make both your DbContext type, `TContext`, and `DbContextOptions<TContext>` available for injection from the service container.

 See [more reading](#more-reading) below for information on dependency injection.